 AAT is there from day one as part of our trainee’s induction.

 The trainees use their ‘MyAAT’ logins to access their records, [and make use of] a wide range of resources to help them, including test papers and courses.
 There’s a huge amount of training there and lots of things they can do to improve their chances of passing their exams and to gain understanding of the modules that they’re going to be taking.

 We have a dedicated Relationship Manager, Jenny Dack, who is really helpful.
 We meet regularly and she comes back to us on all our queries and will come in and talk to trainees about what’s available for them.

-The importance of building a relationship
+The importance of building a relationship with AAT

 As an organisation it looks really good to prospective employees and clients for us to be an accredited member of the AAT.
 It attracts more trainees to come and join us and gives clients more confidence in us.